gmishne/capstone-graph-2022/weeks/02-Data.md

 The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
 The citation network consists of 5429 links.
 Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
 The dictionary consists of 1433 unique words.
 The README file in the dataset provides more details.
 [Download Link](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz).
 * Download the Cora dataset.
 Read the readme file.
-* Construct a graph from the features (word_attributes within cora.content) using one of the methods you learned about in section 2.2 of the von Luxburg tutorial in week 1.
+* Construct a graph from the features (word_attributes within cora.content) using one of the methods you learned about in section 2.2 of the von Luxburg tutorial.
 You may use [sklearn.neighbors](https://scikit-learn.org/stable/modules/neighbors.html) in your implementation.
 * Construct an adjacency matrix from the citation information given in cora.cites.
 * Compare the graph properties of the constructed graph to the given citation graph.
 Are the graphs similar?